awesome-workshop/docker-singularity-hats/_episodes/10-cms-cvmfs-docker.md

 > {: .solution}
 {: .challenge}

+> ## Easily make your image X11 ready
+> The `X11ify` repository is available to make *many* images X11 ready.
+The Dockerfile in this repository will build off of your chosen image, installing the necessary components.
+For more information take a look at the [GitHub README](https://github.com/aperloff/X11ify).
+>
+{: .testimonial}

 # Use a VNC server inside the container

 Some people prefer to work with VNC rather than X11.
 I've even been told that this is preferable by some of my colleagues who use Windows 10.
 Using VNC avoids opengl+x11+? graphical incompatibilities.
 In order to facilitate this use case, the image comes with a built-in VNC server and noVNC+WebSockify, so that the host can connect via a web browser.